 CLIP volunteers transcribed the main details from each record, (Name, Official Number, Vessel Type and Year of Registration).

 Data for port number and tonnages was added later.
 This data now forms part of the CLIP ships database and you can search by ship's name or port, using the links to the right.

-The Appropriation Books were hand written, sometimes not well, and derived from sources such as port returns which were themselves sometime not well-written.
-Data derived from them, such as the Mercantile Navy List, shows evidence of further discrepancies, which sometimes propogated through many annual editions of MNL.
+The Appropriation Books were hand written, sometimes not well, and derived from sources such as port returns which were themselves sometimes not well-written.
+Data derived from them, such as the Mercantile Navy List, shows evidence of further discrepancies, which sometimes propagated through many annual editions of MNL.

 The transcribers were asked to enter the details 'as seen', so you will need to bear this in mind when using the indexes.
 For example, both 'May Flower' and 'Mayflower' turn up.
 The best way to catch both of these versions is to make a search for vessel names that include the text 'flower', which will return both of the above (as well as a few other unwanted hits).

 However, there are a few modifications which we have added to the simple 'as seen' rule, to aid indexing.